jasonbot/weblog/content/weblog/zpl-o-rama-part-5.md

 # Thinking Back, It Was All So Simple

 Now we have the system up and running, let's talk random obstacles and next steps.
-This sis something of an epilogue to the saga, as it's a lit of small things that accrued while working on the project
+This is something of an epilogue to the saga, as it's a list of small things that accrued while working on the project.

 ## Networks are slow and the dual tier service thing is bad, actually